Active Directory Certificate Services

 net group "Cert Publishers" /domain

-Find the PKI : crackmapexec ldap 'domaincontroller' -d 'domain' -u 'user' -p 'password' -M adcs
+netexec ldap 'domaincontroller' -d 'contoso' -u 'user' -p 'password' -M adcs

-Find the CA from Windows : certutil –config – -ping
+certutil -config - -ping

-Enumerate the HTTP ports on the servers, enumerate the shares to find CertEnroll, etc
+Enumerate the HTTP ports on the servers, enumerate the shares to find CertEnroll, etc.

 Certificate Theft